Read This First

 Prompt 4: What other false “discoveries” have followed the same general trajectory as the Wakefield hoax?

-The section turns on The Link Between Autism and Gluten.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Link Between Autism and Gluten in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Discoveries, The Link Between Autism and Gluten, and It was once thought that autism was caused by poor parenting.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Discoveries, The Link Between Autism and Gluten, and It was once thought that autism was caused by poor parenting in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 For years, there have been claims that cell phone radiation could lead to brain cancer.
 These fears were amplified by preliminary studies and media reports suggesting a possible link.